 Pre-judgment remedies are available in most states, including Florida.
 What makes the U.S. government’s pre-judgment remedies so powerful is the absence of a bond requirement.
 Under Florida law a creditor that seeks to attack a defendant’s assets before getting a judgment must post a bond to compensate the debtor in the event the debtor prevails in the litigation or the assets are found to be exempt.
 The cost of a pre-judgment collection band is significant.
 The costs plus risks deter most creditors from seeking immediate attachment or receiverships against civil litigation defendants.

-The United States and its agencies are exempt from a bond requirement associated with pre-judgment collection.
+The United States and its agencies are exempt from a bond requirement associated with pre-judgment federal collection, such as FTC collections.
 Section 28 U.S C. 3101(C)(3) states that no bond is required by the United States as a condition of pre-judgment actions against a defendant’s assets.
 For this reason, federal agencies will most often seek immediate freeze of a defendant’s assets upon filing a civil action.
 It is the threat of pre-judgment collection that makes difficult asset protection planning against federal regulatory litigation.